 Other concepts, such as Conversational AI, are bandied around.
 These, however, are mostly just chatbots with perhaps a few extra functions and a fancy name!

 Smarter than a chatbot

-We believe our raffle Web product is unique in the marketplace.
-It combines state-of-the-art AI (Artificial Intelligence that’s taken from the latest developments in the technology), NLP technology, machine learning.
+We believe our Raffle Site Search is unique in the marketplace.
+It combines state-of-the-art AI (Artificial Intelligence that’s taken from the latest developments in the technology), NLP technology, and machine learning.

 More importantly, though, it’s designed with the customer in mind.
 No long conversations with an imitation of a human, and no need to simplify your question: just input your query in “normal” language and go.
 The answers are delivered instantly, using organizations’ knowledge bases to find the right and most relevant solution to a customer’s problems.

 The best part is the minimal setup requirements.
-While a chatbot could take a year (or more!) to launch, raffle Web is up and running within 3 weeks.
+While a chatbot could take a year (or more!) to launch, Raffle Site Search is up and running within three weeks.
 We believe this combination of advantages makes us industry leaders.

-Find out how raffle Web can provide first-line support on your website and app, without the drawbacks of old technology.
+Find out how Raffle Site Search can provide first-line support on your website and app without the drawbacks of old technology: here.